Urgent Care at New Ulm Regional Veterinary Center

 Our veterinarians provide urgent care for pets and large animals during our regular business hours.
 After hours, our on-call vets provide emergency services to current patients of New Ulm Regional Veterinary Center, Nicollet Veterinary Clinic, and Kind Veterinary Clinic.

-Please note: New Ulm Regional Veterinary Center only accepts calls after-hours emergency calls for companion animals until 10 pm.
+Please note: New Ulm Regional Veterinary Center only accepts after-hours emergency calls for companion animals until 10 pm.
 If your pet needs emergency care after 10 pm, contact one of these local veterinary emergency clinics.

 Companion Animal Urgent Care

 Available during regular business hours and for after-hours emergencies until 10:00 PM